ramneetbrar/dancePepper/README.md

 ### Description

 The Android folder contains our pepper app.
 To run pepper applications follow this [guide](https://developer.softbankrobotics.com/pepper-qisdk/getting-started
 ).
-In the FileHandler.java which can be found by the following path Android/app/src/main/java/com/ramneet/dancepepper/FileHandler.java.
+Then navigate to the FileHandler.java which can be found by the following path Android/app/src/main/java/com/ramneet/dancepepper/FileHandler.java.
 Then navigate to line 9 and you should see the following:
 ```
     private static final String BASE_URL = "http://10.0.0.5:5000/";
 ```